 This Signature Program will establish a research partnership between faculty of the U-M School of Social Work and a statewide tribal domestic violence and sexual assault coalition serving tribes in Michigan.
 Disproportionately higher rates of domestic violence and sexual assault against American Indian and Alaska Native women result in higher rates of negative health outcomes and health disparities.
 The identification of research priorities with key stakeholders across the state will support the development of a new, innovative program of community-led research to address violence and promote health equity among tribal communities in Michigan.

-Program Lead: Anao Zhang, Curtis Center Faculty Affiliate and Assistant Professor of Social Work
+Program Co-Leads: Anao Zhang, Curtis Center Faculty Affiliate and Assistant Professor of Social Work, and Nina Jackson Levin, Curtis Center Pre-doctoral Fellow

 This Signature Program will create a pre-doctoral Psycho-Oncology social work Fellowship at the emergent Adolescent and Young Adult Oncology Program at Michigan Medicine and its research arm, AYA CAncer REsearch (AYA CARE) to address the unique developmental issues that result in significantly worse health outcomes among adolescents and young adults (AYAs; aged 15-39) than their pediatric or adult counterparts, both during treatment and throughout survivorship.
 The detrimental effects of cancer and treatment among this age group on infertility and sexual dysfunction significantly impact their psychosocial wellbeing.
 The social work research fellow at MAYA will thus address the paucity of research on the health inequities created by heteronormative framing of fertility and promote a more capacious or inclusive understanding of reproductive health care during cancer.

 Founded and Directed by Professor Daphne C. Watkins, the YBMen Project provides young Black men with a safe place to communicate about their mental health, manhood, and social support.
 It is an adaptable intervention with proven strategies that have addressed unmet needs among both adolescent and young adult Black males.
 After the initial pilot intervention at Jackson College in 2014-15, the project was implemented again at Eastern Michigan University (2016-17), Michigan State University (2017-18), Ohio State University (2017-18), Bow Middle School (2018-19), and is currently being adapted for K-12 schools in Washtenaw County in partnership with TRAILS to Wellness.